 All children have a right to the support of both parents, regardless of whether the parents are married, unmarried, divorced or separated.
-At the Fairfax County law office of Kearney, Freeman, Fogarty & Joshi, PLLC, our family law attorneys help clients address the complex issues related to child support calculations and modifications.
+At the law office of Kearney, Freeman, Fogarty & Joshi, PLLC, our Fairfax County family law attorneys help clients address the complex issues related to child support calculations and modifications.
 We offer compassionate guidance in the initial stages of establishing support as well as helping clients when existing orders need to be reviewed for modification or enforcement purposes.

-Protect Your Children and Your Family's Rights
+Protect Your Children and Your Family's Rights in Virginia

 Our family lawyers have over 20 years of experience helping clients establish and collect child support.
 In many cases, support is established in the context of a divorce.
 However, in other cases, the parents may never have married.
 A paternity action may be necessary to establish parentage and subsequent support obligations.
 We guide clients through the process, thoroughly explaining their rights and obligations under Virginia law.